F5Networks/f5-azure-arm-templates-v2/examples/failover/README.md

 ### Deploying via the Azure CLI

 As an alternative to deploying through the Azure Portal (GUI), each solution provides an example Azure CLI 2.0 command to deploy the ARM template.
-The following example deploys a 3-NIC BIG-IP VE.
+The following example deploys a HA pair of 3-NIC BIG-IP VE instances.

 #### Azure CLI (2.0) Script Example